- How to Market Your Mobile App?

 - Show features of the app and appropriate screens for them

 - Record a video of how the app works

 - Tell a story to the user of how s/he could use the app

 While adding video presentation to the page may seem abundant — it can be used to further the impression of the product and incite positive decision i.e. download.

 How does it work?
 Basically, this is like an ad for the app.
 Don't simply repeat your screens, but rather, make the user want to use your app and be happier / healthier / more positive (whatever your app is designed to do).

-For example, how app solves a particular problem or how it allows doing more than other apps.
+For example, how the app solves a particular problem or how it allows doing more than other apps.
 The key element is relatability.
-If the potential user can’t relate to the problem depicted or don’t identify himself with the target audience, chances are s/he won't get the app (unless s/he falls in love with the design or micro interactions...)
+If the potential user can’t relate to the problem depicted or doesn’t identify himself with the target audience, chances are s/he won't get the app (unless s/he falls in love with the design or micro-interactions...)

 - Presents apps value proposition;

 Keep in mind that the text consists of two parts.
 One that is seen in the search results and the rest of the app page.
 You need to make the opening lines as catchy as possible so that the user will go to the app page and consider the download.